Great ideas don’t

 See the changes go live.

 The final phase of governance is the Execution Period, also called Enactment Period or Time Lock.
-This is a phase where the Braintrust Foundation (comprised of Talent, clients, investors and developers) conducts a final technical review and ensures the successful implementation of approved proposals.
-The Foundation is responsible for responding to any voting irregularities or unanticipated security vulnerabilities while a proposal is being executed.
+This is a phase where the community conducts a final technical review and ensures the successful implementation of approved proposals.